Downtown Dental Excellence offers

 What are Dental Implants?

 Dental implants are dental appliances that consist of a false tooth or set of teeth secured with titanium rods that are installed into the gum line.
-While when many people discuss dental implants they are discussing only single implants, there are actually a variety of different implant options.
-Patients that need multiple teeth replaced, for instance, may opt for an implant bridge.
-For those that are missing a large portion of their teeth, though, implant dentures may be the best option.
+While many people discuss dental implants, they are discussing only single implants; there are actually a variety of different implant options.
+Patients who need multiple teeth replaced, for instance, may opt for an implant bridge.
+For those who are missing a large portion of their teeth, though, implant dentures may be the best option.

 What are Dentures?